About Synopsys, Inc.

 Synopsys is a leading provider of electronic design automation (EDA) software and services used in the making of integrated circuits.
 Engineers creating advanced semiconductors, product teams developing advanced electronic systems, and software developers use the company's products to develop, simulate, and test the physical design of ICs before production, and then to test finished products for bugs and security vulnerabilities.
 The company also provides intellectual property (IP) products, or pre-designed circuits used as part of larger chips.
 Moving beyond silicon, Synopsys had added software testing to its portfolio.
-Customers come from a variety of industries, but particularly the semiconductor and electronics manufacturing, with Intel as its top customer.
-The company generates about half its sales outside the US.
+Customers come from a variety of industries, but particularly the semiconductor and electronics manufacturing as well as automotive and energy.
+The company generates about half its sales in US.

 California- based Synopsys has around 120 offices around the world with more than 30 offices in the US.
 Its international headquarters is in Dublin, Ireland, and it has offices in about 30 countries, with major operations in Armenia, India, and China.

-The US represents Synopsys' largest market, accounting for 50% of revenue; the Asia/Pacific region generates about 30% of revenue, followed by Europe and Japan, each at about 10%.
+The US represents Synopsys' largest market, accounting for about 50% of revenue; the Asia/Pacific region, including Korea and Japan generates about 40% of revenue, followed by Europe for about 10%.

 Sales and Marketing

 Synopsys markets its products primarily to semiconductor and electronics systems companies through direct sales efforts in the US and in select international markets.
-Intel accounts for 15% of revenue while other customers have included Taiwan Semiconductor Manufacturing Corp., STMicroelectronics, FABU Technology, and Infinera.
+The company typically distribute its software products and documentation to customers electronically, but provide physical media when requested by the customers.